 An explanation of the non-medical reason(s) for requesting an exception to policy (along with supporting documentation, if pertinent) should be sent by email or by regular mail to the addresses above.

 Appeals based on medical reasons (a two-step process)

 1) If a student is requesting an exception to policy based upon medical reasons, a medical withdrawal request must first be submitted, along with medical documentation, directly to Judy Raper, Director of Student Development.
 Either a note (from a doctor, therapist, psychologist, e.g.) on the provider’s letterhead stationery, or a completed Provider Information Form must accompany medical withdrawal requests.
 All required forms are available from the Registrar’s Office.
 Please call Judy Raper for further guidance on medical withdrawals at 413-775-1819.

 If a medical withdrawal is approved, the Director of Student Development will notify the Registrar.
 That documentation, along with the original request, will become a part of the student’s record.

-2) After a medical withdrawal has been approved, and appeal can be filed requesting and exception to GCC refund policy.
+2) After a medical withdrawal has been approved, an appeal can be filed requesting an exception to GCC refund policy.
 A medical withdrawal does not guarantee a reduction of charges, but is one criterion considered during review of the appeal.
-When writing to the Chief Financial Officer, the student should indicate that a medical withdrawal has already been approved by the Director of Student Development.
-The student should not include medical documentation when filing an appeal to the CFO.
+When writing to the Bursar, the student should indicate that a medical withdrawal has already been approved by the Director of Student Development.
+The student should not include medical documentation when filing an appeal to the Bursar.